18F/digital-acquisition-playbook/pages/primers/human-centered-design.md

 ## Definition

 The short version is that human centered design is about solving problems for (wait for it), humans.
-As IDEO puts it (NOTE:  http://www.designkit.org/human-centered-design):
+As [IDEO](http://www.designkit.org/human-centered-design) puts it:

 > It’s a process that starts with the people you’re designing for and ends with new solutions that are tailor made to suit their needs.
 Human-centered design is all about building a deep empathy with the people you’re designing for; generating tons of ideas; building a bunch of prototypes; sharing what you’ve made with the people you’re designing for; and eventually putting your innovative new solution out in the world.